Feel Better Fast

-Feel Better Fast are psychoeducational workshops that teach coping strategies to address our emotions so that we can thrive!
-Topics include: how to cope with moods, manage stress,and strategies to change how your mind and body responds to stress.
-As EKUCC is transitioning to telehealth services, we have provided you with online resources to improve your mental health and help you enjoy your time away from campus!
+Feel Better Fast are psychoeducational workshops that teach coping strategies to address our emotions so that we can thrive-even under stress!
+Topics include: how to cope with moods, manage stress, increase focus, and strategies to change how your mind and body responds to stress.

-FEEL BETTER FAST NOW AVAILABLE AS VIRTUAL DROP-IN WORKSHOPS!
-These 60 minute psychoeducational workshops are offered daily Mon-Thur and is led by one of our EKUCC clinicians.
-Drop-in as many times as you would like to learn skills to cope with, and thrive, during this time.
+FEEL BETTER FAST NOW AVAILABLE AS VIRTUAL AND IN-PERSON DROP-IN WORKSHOPS!
+These 60 minute psychoeducational workshops are offered multiple times a week and are led by one of our EKUCC clinicians.
+Drop-in as many times as you would like in a week!
 FBF workshops are currently offered:

-To join one of our workshops, please click on this link during the scheduled workshop time- JOIN CURRENT WORKSHOP
+Mondays 10:30-11:30am (online workshop via zoom) To attend our online workshop, click on this link during the scheduled workshop time- JOIN CURRENT WORKSHOP

-For a list of our Feel Better Fast! workshops, see our EVENTS and EKUCC Google Calendar web pages.
-Or follow us on Twitter (https://twitter.com/EKU_Counseling) and Facebook (https://www.facebook.com/counseling.eku.edu) for daily reminders.
+For a list of our Feel Better Fast! workshops, see our EVENTS page and Engage, or follow us on Instagram (https://www.instagram.com/ekucc), Twitter (https://twitter.com/EKU_Counseling) and Facebook (https://www.facebook.com/counseling.eku.edu) for daily reminders.

 COPING STRATEGIES (by topic):

-MINDFULNESS Spending time in quarantine can lead to spending a lot of time on various activities that take your attention away from the present moment.
+MINDFULNESS There are many interruptions, various activities, stressors, and emotions that take your attention away from the present moment.
 Practicing mindfulness can be a great opportunity to improve your mental health by challenging yourself to be present and aware of your thoughts and feelings.
 Below you can find some tools that may help you practice mindfulness and work towards reducing and preventing stress, anxiety, depression, and many other concerns you may be experiencing.

 10 Minutes Andy Puddicombe- By now, you’ve probably heard people talk about this idea of mindfulness.
 However, it’s hard to know what it really is.
 Is it deep breathing?
 Sitting and chanting?
 Does it teach you how to fly?
 Andy Puddicombe, the creator of the App “Headspace” provides insights about mindfulness based on his experience of being a monk, and wanting to share the power of mindfulness with the world.
 This is an excellent starting point for beginners to mindfulness.